abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 Also this option break a little the Smart Link idea: keep the new Link content type a simple URL container like the ATLink is.

+However: this kind of configuration is never unconsistent; you will never find situations where the URL saved in the catalog is not what you expects.
+Instead this can happens if you badly configure options above (or forget to configure at all).

 ----